 Egin is a two-week artist residency in response to climate change, curated and hosted by National Theatre Wales in partnership with Natural Resources Wales and with support from the National Trust and Snowdonia National Trust.
-It will be held in Capel Curig, Snowdonia in North Wales.
+It will be held during July 2019 in Capel Curig, Snowdonia in North Wales.

 Egin brings together Welsh and international artists from different artistic disciplines and all at different stages of their careers and will connect artists with thinkers, with local communities, the natural environment and Wales’ cultural heritage.
 Egin will take creative experimentation as its starting point, to inform new practice, imagine possible futures, and inspire sustainable approaches to living.